drcereceres/UpStream/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com) and this project adheres to [Semantic Versioning](http://semver.org).

+= [1.22.1] - UNRELEASED =

+Fixed:
+* Fixed ordering for Milestone, Tasks and Bugs columns in the front-end;

+Added:
+* Added option to order the table of tasks by status;

 = [1.22.0] - 2018-10-03 =

 Fixed: